Analysis | Why Thais Have High Household Debt and Why It’s Risky

 1. How bad is the situation?

 Pretty bad.
 Thai borrowers have high debt with low ability to pay back.
 National Credit Bureau data from the end of March showed that late payments were rising for car and housing loans, as many borrowers apparently used up their savings during the pandemic.
-Household debt as a percentage of gross domestic product surged to a record 91% in early 2021, from 60% a decade earlier.
+Household debt as a percentage of gross domestic product surged to a record 95.5% in early 2021, according to a newly adjusted data set released on June 30, compared with 72.5% a decade earlier.
 That’s well above the 80% that the Bank for International Settlements considers cause for alarm.
-It eased to 86.9% as of end-2022 as the economy expanded, even though the outstanding value continued to rise.
-Special mention loans, in which borrowers fail to make payments within 30-91 days of due date, rose in the first quarter to 600 billion baht, up 56% from the second quarter of 2022.
+It eased to 90.6% as of end-March as the economy expanded, even though the outstanding value continued to rise.
+Special mention loans, in which borrowers fail to make payments within 30-91 days of the due date, rose in the first quarter to 600 billion baht.
 The probability of special mention loans turning sour is high.

 Almost 60% of those indebted have loans of more than 100,000 baht each, while 14% have outstanding debt worth more than 1 million baht.
 Average monthly income per household as of 2021 was 27,352 baht, according to the National Statistics Office.
 Some two thirds of the loans were considered non-productive, like those made to pay for travel, luxury items, electronics and other consumer goods.
 Mortgages account for 35% of the total, against 60% in more advanced economies.